Sunday, July 14, 2024

 O Father, you brought low the arrogant mind, for you wore the tunic of humility; wherefore, humble also my haughtiness, so that I may wear the vesture of the Lord.

-You were shown to be a defender of the poor, as one who had acquired heart-felt love and you were wont to comfort them in afflictions, Father, with your sweet words, by which also sweeten me.
+You were shown to be a defender of the poor, as one who had acquired heart-felt love and you comforted them in afflictions, Father, with your sweet words, by which also sweeten me.

 You were like your Master, O Father, conducting yourself with simplicity of heart; wherefore, we who honor you cry faithfully, “Give this simplicity to us as a key to the kingdom.”

-My soul, O Mother of God, has become wholly leprous and the wounds of my offences have burst forth in pustules, wherefore I cry vehemently, “With Nicholas, entreat your compassionate Son.”
+My soul, O Mother of God, has become wholly leprous and the wounds of my offences have burst, wherefore I cry vehemently, “With Nicholas, entreat your compassionate Son.”

 Ode IX.